 - Extremely useful for any deponent that may not be available for trial

-- Professional videographer on-site an hour before you arrive
+- Professional video court reporter on-site an hour before you arrive

-- Video depositions that are in compliance with Federal and State Civil Procedure
+- Compliant with Federal and State Civil Procedure

 - Digital master tape archived for 10 years